-Class Rosters.
+Class Rosters and Verification of Enrollment.
 Class rosters enable the college and its faculty to verify course attendance and registration.
 Verification is essential because a student must be officially registered in a course to receive a grade and to comply with requirements for federal financial aid.
 The college is liable for federal financial aid for students whose registration cannot be confirmed.
 All students must be officially registered to attend classes or submit work for evaluation (see "Auditing" below).

 You can find useful class rosters including student photos under "My Teaching Schedule" on the Brooklyn College WebCentral portal.

-The official attendance rosters (Verification of Enrollment or VOE) are submitted via CUNYfirst at the beginning of each semester.
-Regardless of whether attendance is a component of your course grades, faculty must confirm student attendance, flag students who have never attended/participated, and ensure that all students appear on the roster.
+The official Verification of Enrollment (VOE) is submitted via CUNYfirst at the beginning of each semester.
+Regardless of whether attendance is a component of your course grades, faculty must confirm student attendance, flag students who have not participated in an "academically related activity," and ensure that all students appear on the roster.
 Failure to submit accurate attendance records jeopardizes the students' financial aid and puts the college at risk for federal penalties.